jbossdemocentral/fuse-financial-cicd/README.md

 ```

-And log back in as developer, install the messaging template that we will use later in the process.
+And log back in as user 'developer', install the messaging template that we will use later in the process.

 ```